discovery-unicamp/ale-exercise-book/src/ch01-01-code-generation-tools.md

 This exercise is a tutorial that guides the student to generate executable files from source files.
 It requires the students to perform, step-by-step, all the code generation steps, including compilation, assembling, and linking.

-### Prerequisites

-- Read and get familiar with the concepts and commands discussed in sections 3.1 to 3.6 of the ALE Manual.
-These sections cover the basics of generating and inspecting object and executable code.

 ### Instructions

 Perform the following program compilation process step-by-step, i.e., generating the assembly language code and then the object code for each source file and finally calling the linker to put all the object files together and produce the executable file named prog.x.
-You must use the clang-15 compiler and generate code for the RISC-V R32 architecture, as in sections 3.1 to 3.6 of the ALE Manual.
+You must use the clang-15 compiler and generate code for the RISC-V R32 architecture.

 The program is composed of two source files: [file1.c](https://github.com/discovery-unicamp/ale-exercise-book/reference_code/ch01-01/file1.c) and [file2.c](https://github.com/discovery-unicamp/ale-exercise-book/reference_code/ch01-01/file2.c).
 The following listings show the file contents.